 - Form I-94, Arrival-Departure Record; note: if your Form I-94 does not have a photo of you attached to it, then a passport or valid driver’s license would have to accompany as an additional form of identification.

-- All immigration forms, receipt notices, approval or denial letters, translations and original documents that relate to your inquiry.
+- All immigration forms, receipt notices, approval or denial letters, translations and original documents that relate to your filing.

 What if you need to reschedule the appointment?